 Common blends for fuels other than E10 are E5, E15, E25, E50, E85, and E100.
-The number after the 'E' indicates (in %) how much of this is contained in the fuel.
+The number after the 'E' indicates (in %) how much bioethanol is contained in the fuel.
 The rest is conventional petrol.
 For example, in E25 the fuel consists of 25% bioethanol and 75% of petrol.
-With E100 we have a bioethanol content of 100%.
+With E100 the bioethanol content is 100%.

-With the ethanol fire, your mixing ratio is a little different or should be in any case.
 Good fuel that burns optimally should have a purity level of 96.6%.
 This has proven to be the perfect mixture for the small decorative stove.
-By the way, you can find these ethanol-powered fireplaces on our homepage.
-Feel free to contact us if you have troubles by choosing the right fire for your home.

 This ethanol is a safety fuel – if you just use your common sense!
-That means ex.
-Not to put the accessories directly into the fire, and get flammable materials away from the fire – ex.
-Curtains.
+That means for example not to put the accessories directly into the fire, and get flammable materials away from the fire – e.g. curtains.

 How Much Bioethanol Fuel do I Need?

 How much you need depends on several factors.
-Each combustion chamber is different and so each combustion chamber uses a different amount of ethanol.
+Each bioethanol burner is different and so each burner uses a different amount of ethanol.
 Another factor that is very determined in terms of consumption is the way the fire is used.
-For example, such a model naturally consumes more at full power than an ethanol fire that only burns at half heat.

-A decisive factor in how much is burned is of course how much goes into the combustion chamber.
-Most common fireplaces have a capacity from 0.5 to 5 liters.
-Of course, there are also fireplaces that are larger or smaller, but never the less, these are the two most common capacities.
+A decisive factor in how much is burned is of course how much goes into the burner.
+Most common fireplaces have a capacity from 0,5 to 5 litres.
+Of course, there are also fireplaces that are smaller or larger.
 The calculation is simple.
-An ethanol fire with a capacity of 5 liters will also burn 5 liters of ethanol when used if it is on all the way.
+An ethanol fire with a capacity of 5 litres will also burn 5 litres of ethanol when used.
 So you should be aware that the higher the capacity of the fireplace, the more it usually consumes.

-Above a certain size, most bio-ethanol fireplaces have a small metal plate made of stainless steel that can be pushed over the opening with a suitable tool.
+Above a certain size, some bio ethanol fires have a small metal plate made of stainless steel that can be pushed over the opening with a suitable tool.
 This plate ultimately serves to extinguish the fire.
-If the plate is pushed over the opening of the fireplace while it is on, the fire of the fireplace is smothered and it goes out.
+If the plate is pushed over the opening of the fire while it is on, the fire of the biofuel fireplace is smothered and it goes out.
 A great trick is not to push the stainless steel plate completely over the opening, but only a part of it.
 This restricts the air supply to the flames and the fire becomes a little smaller.
-In this method allows, you to save bio-ethanol, because less fuel is burned and fewer liters are used.
+This method allows you to save bio ethanol fuel, because less fuel is burned and fewer litres are used.

 It is also important to ensure a good indoor climate.
 This is achieved by operating your product only in a well-ventilated room.

-The combustion of bio-ethanol is a chemical process.
+The combustion of bioethanol is a chemical process.
 One of the chemical end products that are produced during this combustion is CO2.
 CO2 is produced during the oxidation of oxygen and is toxic to humans.
-However, an ethanol fire can by no means produce so much CO2 that it can become dangerous for humans.
-So you do not need to worry about being poisoned.
+However, an ethanol fire can by no means produce so much CO2 that it becomes dangerous to humans.

-Although you cannot suffer from CO2 poisoning, it is important to have a supply of fresh air, otherwise, you may get a headache after a long stay in a room with an ethanol fire that is burning.
+Although you cannot suffer from CO2 poisoning, it is important to have a supply of fresh air, otherwise, you may get a headache after a long stay in a room with a bio fireplace burning.
 This is by no means pleasant and of course, wants to be avoided.
 However, the solution is quite simple and does not require much work.
 It is usually enough to open a window while the fireplace is burning.

 How is the Alcohol Produced?